Avoid the Crowds: A Comprehensive Waterhole Canyon Guide

 How to Get to Waterhole Canyon

 Waterhole Canyon is located on the Navajo Reservation, just South of the city of Page, Arizona.
 If you are planning on visiting the Page area from outside the United States, your best bet is to either fly into the Phoenix Sky Harbor International Airport (PHX) in Phoenix, Arizona, or the McCarran International Airport (LAS) in Las Vegas, Nevada.
-The city of Page is a very reasonable distance from both of these cities and there are plenty of scenic destinations that you can stop and see along the way.
+The city of Page is a very reasonable distance from both of these cities, and there are plenty of scenic destinations that you can stop and see along the way.

-For travelers who are planning on visiting other areas in the Southwestern United States and would like to include a stop at the Waterhole Canyon on their itinerary, I have included a table in my Waterhole Canyon guide below that outlines the driving distance and time to Waterhole Canyon from other large cities in this region of the United States.
+For travelers who are planning on visiting other areas in the Southwestern United States and would like to include a stop at Waterhole Canyon on their itinerary, I have included a table in my Waterhole Canyon guide below that outlines the driving distance and time to Waterhole Canyon from other large cities in this region of the United States.

 Driving Distance and Time to Waterhole Canyon

-While road-tripping is a hallmark of American travel, especially when visiting the country’s many beautiful landscapes such as Waterhole Canyon, I know that long drives are not for everyone.
+While road-tripping is a hallmark of American travel, especially when visiting the country’s many beautiful landscapes, such as Waterhole Canyon, I know that long drives are not for everyone.
 If you would prefer to fly out to the Southwestern United States to begin your adventure, several other large cities have large airports.

 Suppose you are planning a trip to see the Waterhole Canyon and Page, Arizona’s other many attractions, and would like to review some airport options.
 In that case, I have included a map for you to review in my Waterhole Canyon guide below.